minurasam/Colpali-docker/README.md

-# ColPali Document Embedding API - Azure Kubernetes Service Deployment
+# ColPali Document Embedding API with Qdrant

 This project provides a production-ready deployment of the ColPali document embedding model on Azure Kubernetes Service (AKS) with Qdrant vector database integration.